-CTO of Patient Privacy Rights Foundation
+CTO at Patient Privacy Rights

 Adrian Gropper, MD is CTO of the non-profit Patient Privacy Rights Foundation.
 I have training as an engineer from MIT and physician from Harvard Medical School.
 A career medical device entrepreneur, I founded AMICAS as the first Web-based radiology PACS and the first to provide imaging links in electronic health records as well as two other regulated medical diagnostics businesses.
 I participated in the founding of many healthcare interoperability initiatives including Blue Button, Direct Project, and Health Relationship Trust (HEART) and speaks frequently on privacy engineering in health care.
 My paper won a prize at ONC’s 2016 Blockchain Health competition.